peakshift/bitcoin-ux/abstractions/design-language.md

 - Learning that words represent things is fundimental in learning to speak and read.
   - Learning these bitcoin design abstractions help you build the same mental model to speak about and design bitcoin experiences.
     - Giving you the abilitiy to speak is goal of these abstraction because people building software at each level, people have varying degrees of understanding about bitcoin.
 Every conversation with a designer starts at such a low level, they're often lost.
 Having a language that can allow you to communicate cross deciplines can help us have more synergy*.
     - Designers often start by collecting references and inspirations from interfaces that already exist.
-The design process takes longer when there is no references to pull from.
+The design process takes longer when there is no references to pull from or requires specialised skills which are currently quite scarce.
 We know the specs are important but many times we are still searching for practical use cases.
       - As innovation are made, specs get created and the time to reach a use case is a long one.
 Bitcoin being heavily developer driven, these advancements are usually from developers then itterated on by designers.
       - Why can't you rely on this?
 Because many things live in specs still and have not seen any practical implementations or those which have the connections have not yet been made by UX professionals.
 - Procedures